zerrubabbel/code-red/install-guide.md

 #### yay
 *optional, but recommended*

-yay is an Arch User Repository (AUR - community maintained software library) Helper, and can give you easy access to a wider selection of software
+yay is an Arch User Repository Helper (AUR - community maintained software library), and can give you easy access to a wider selection of software

 - `sudo pacman -Syu`
 - `sudo pacman -S --needed base-devel git`